-Once I have assessed where each student is at, I can create a daily sign that is at each students’ own individual level.
+Once I have assessed where each student is at, I can create a daily sign that is at each student’s own individual level.
 Here is a sample of how sign in sheets might look in August.
-I have a multi age class with 3, 4, and 5-year-olds.
-Kids are tracing the first letter in their name, tracing their name in uppercase or lowercase and writing their name with a model.
+I have a multi-age class with 3, 4, and 5-year-olds.
+Kids are tracing the first letter in their name, tracing their name in uppercase or lowercase, and writing their name with a model.

 What do you do if a child doesn’t recognize his/her name?
-My favorite trick is to make their name a different color or put a sticker by it (they would need to have the same sticker by their name everyday).
+My favorite trick is to make their name a different color or put a sticker by it (they would need to have the same sticker by their name every day).
 Levi and Declan are an example of kids who do not recognize their names yet.
-Just so you know, these are not my real sign in sheet from my class.
-I made up these sign in sheets for this post.
+Just so you know, these are not my real sign-in sheet from my class.
+I made up these sign-in sheets for this post.

-I know that everyone has different opinions about the order to teach children how write their names.
+I know that everyone has different opinions about the order to teach children how to write their names.
 Above is the order I teach students to write their names based on current research and my own teaching experiences.
-And yes, I teach students to write their name in all capital letters first.
+And yes, I teach students to write their names in all capital letters first.
 A quick bit why…the world they see is mostly in all capital letters (aka environmental print), and capital letters are easier to write and require less fine motor strength.
 I do teach my students to write their names in lowercase when they are ready.

-Sign in sheets can get boring for some students.
+Sign-in sheets can get boring for some students.
 Make it fun by putting out various writing tools for them to use.
 Skinny markers, pipsqueak markers, pens or glitter crayons will add some spark to your sign in table.
 The pencil grips work great on skinny markers too!

-I always have a sign in sheet at the computer with pencil grip.
+I always have a sign-in sheet at the computer with a pencil grip.

 Don’t forget to pin this for later too!